 He was there a lot later than usual, reading and ignoring everything around him like he always did.
-Nearly everyone in the restaurant was gone and as they left, and there were less eyes around to notice me, I was free to glance at him more often than I usually could.
-As much as I usually would if I were able to.
+Nearly everyone in the restaurant was gone, and as they'd left, and there were less eyes around to notice me, I was free to glance at him more often than I usually could-as much as I usually would if I were able to.

 I knew it was stupid to go anywhere near him with a glass jar full of flaming hot liquid, especially since my hands were suddenly very sweaty, but I was feeling especially stupid this evening after spending the last hour staring at him unchecked while pretending to do other things.